Kanban card

 On-card info: Dependencies

-• task assignment — hover the mouse pointer over it, to see the assignee’s name
+• Assignment – Hover to see the assignee’s full name

 On-card info: Assignment